thisguygil/bobo/README.md

 * Last.fm integration
   * Get currently playing Spotify track information
 * Search Google for images
-* Get Fortnite stats, daily shop updates, and maps with [Fortnite-API](https://fortnite-api.com/)
+* Get Fortnite stats, daily shop updates, and map information

-## Supported sources and formats for music
+### Supported sources and formats for music
-Bobo supports all the web sources and file formats supported by [Lavaplayer](https://github.com/lavalink-devs/lavaplayer), as well as Spotify supported by [LavaSrc](https://github.com/topi314/LavaSrc)
+Bobo supports all the web sources and file formats supported by [Lavaplayer](https://github.com/lavalink-devs/lavaplayer), as well as Spotify supported by [LavaSrc](https://github.com/topi314/LavaSrc) and the [Spotify API](https://developer.spotify.com/documentation/web-api/).

 ## Commands
 ### Bot Owner commands
+Can be used by the bot owner only - configured with the owner's Discord user ID in the .env file
 * `/restart` - Restarts Bobo
 * `/set-activity` - Sets Bobo's activity/status
     * Subcommands: